 The Transmitter is protected from lightning damage with metal oxide varistors.

-The rain gauge is fabricated of heavy duty PVC, aluminum and stainless steel.
+The rain gauge is fabricated of 304 Stainless Steel, PVC and aluminum.
 It consists of an outer funnel, screen, inner funnel and tipping bucket assembly.

 Precipitation entering the collection orifice fills the calibrated tipping bucket assembly.
 When the bucket fills to the calibrated amount, the bucket tips.
 Another bucket is brought into place and the precipitation sample is discharged through the dump tubes to the ground below.
 This produces a switch closure which is detected by the electronics in the Transmitter.